odys-z/shader-demo/try-03-osm/02-osm-grids.md

 # Spooky browsers (Chrome, Firefox, ...)

 ## The spookiness
-When debugging js program, there are some spooky problems:
+When debugging js program in <i>02-osm-grids-spooky.html</i>, there are some spooky problems:

-1. If a break point is toggled off at 02-osm-grids-spooky.html line 257, the output of previous logs look like this - with data been set previously:
+1. If a break point is toggled off at line 257, the output of previous logs look like this - with data been set previously:

 ![output with translate z = -200](spooky/1.png)

-2. If a break point is toggled on at 02-osm-grids-spooky.html line 257, the output of previous logs look like this - with data been erased:
+2. If a break point is toggled on at line 257, the output of previous logs look like this - with data been erased:

 ![output with translate z = 0](spooky/2.png)